bair0069/kbp-polished/prof-feedback.md

 Total: 4.75/5

 - You've added the `.container` class, but you are not using it as a flexible container!
 Instead of setting specific padding values, use a `max-width` in combination with `margin: 0 auto;` to center things.

+## Week 7 ----------------------

+Code Quality: 3/3
+Design: 1/1
+File Organization & Commits: 1/1
+Total: 5/5

+Awesome work!
+You used an extra empty column to create spacing, which works fine.
+However, using `gap` would be simpler as some content may auto-flow into that column.